johnkoht/mina-slack/README.md

 Include the recipe in your deploy.rb

     # config/deploy.rb
-    require 'mina/slack/tasks'
+    require 'mina/slack'

 ### Setup Slack Details
 You'll need to setup your slack details with an API key, room and subdomain.
-You can add these as ENV variables or in the deploy.rb
+You can add these as ENV variables or in the config/deploy.rb

-    # config/deploy.rb
+    # required
-    set :slack_token, 'SLACK_API_KEY'
+    set :slack_token, "webhook_token" # comes from inbound webhook integration
-    set :slack_room, '#slack_room'
-    set :slack_subdomain, 'slack_subdomain'
+    set :slack_room, "#general" # the room to send the message to set :slack_subdomain, "example" # if your subdomain is example.slack.com

+    # optional
+    set :slack_application, "Application Name" # override Capistrano `application` set :slack_username, "Deploy Bot" # displayed as name of message sender set :slack_emoji, ":cloud:" # will be used as the avatar for the message

 Or use the ENV variables:

+    # required
     ENV['SLACK_TOKEN'] = ''
     ENV['SLACK_ROOM'] = ''
     ENV['SLACK_SUBDOMAIN'] = ''

+    # optional
+    ENV['SLACK_APPLICATION'] = ''
+    ENV['SLACK_USERNAME'] = ''
+    ENV['SLACK_EMOJI'] = ''

 ## Contributing